microsoft/Oryx/doc/hosts/appservice.md

 In [Azure App Service on Linux][] the user has many options to deploy their application, including [continuous deployment][] - in which the source code is uploaded to App Service that in turn builds the application.
-If no custom build script is provided, Oryx will run behind the scenes and perform the required steps to build and configure the application.
+If no custom deployment script is provided, Oryx will run behind the scenes and perform the required steps to build and configure the application.

 Even if the application is built outside of App Service, e.g. through an external CI/CD pipeline, Oryx is still invoked to detect how to start an application if no start up command was specified.

-Here you we describe some details of this process, and how you might configure them and fix issues if needed.
+Here we describe some details of this process, and how you might configure them and fix issues if needed.
 We focus on the specifics for App Service; for how we support each language/runtime in general, please refer to their specific entry in our [docs page](../README.md).